 It’s October so I just had to get a pumpkin recipe in here as soon as possible.
 Would almost be rude not to.
 This super rich and creamy pumpkin risotto is true comfort food at it’s very best.

-There is a sweetness to pumpkin that calls out for a herbal friend to counterballance and even things out.
+There is a sweetness to pumpkin that calls out for a herbal friend to counterbalance and even things out.
 Sage is the perfect partner for pumpkin.

 The earthy strength of sage is the perfect foil for that rich sweetness.
 So this pumpkin and sage combo is a winner.